Ezuniga13/AWS-Data-Lake-s3-EMR/README.md

 ### Schema on read

 Spark is a schema on read tech.
-Take note that there is no sql python scripts because with spark it can manipulate raw data as it is read.
+Take note that there is no sql python scripts because with spark it can manipulate raw data as it is read in.
 The tables were designed before writing and partitioning them to the s3 lake.